dictkore/dictkore-proto-2405/README.md

 Current repo to work on the proto

+# Unified Description of the Dictation Correction Bot

-## @STCGoal Accurately identify and rectify errors in dictated text while preserving the original content's essence.
+### @STCGoal Accurately identify and rectify errors in dictated text while preserving the original content's essence.

+**Corrections:**

+* Identifies and incorporates spoken corrections.
+* Removes text related to corrections.

+**Output:**

+* Maintains original text length and style.
+* Fixes annotated dictation errors.

+**Benefits:**

+* Enhances efficiency and accuracy of dictation correction.
+* Saves time and effort for users.
+* Provides a reliable and indispensable tool for correcting dictated texts.

+**Additional Notes:**

+* The bot prioritizes maintaining the essence of the original text.
+* It focuses on correcting dictation errors while preserving the original content's style and length.
+* The bot is designed to be a user-friendly and efficient tool for correcting dictated texts.

 **Project Description: Dictation Correction Bot**